hyeon-jo/Interaction-force-estimation-based-on-deep-learning/README.md

-# Interaction force estimation based on deep neural network
+# Interaction force estimation based on deep learning
 We constructed a model for learning and generating a db composed of sequential images for interaction force estimation.
 ## Architecture
 We will release the network architecture soon.